mrchv/mrchv/README.md

 + Collaborative issue resolution with development teams, maintaining high-quality standards.
 + Conducted automated smoke and regression testing for robust software quality assurance.
 + Continuous enhancement of QA processes, providing time and cost estimates for projects.

-### Skills:
-+ Software Testing: Experience in functional, integration, regression, and smoke testing.
-+ API Testing: Expert in Postman for accurate server response assessment also with handling JSON and XML files.
-+ Database Testing: Skilled in SQL databases (MS SQL Server, MongoDB).
-+ Agile Tools: Familiarity with Jira, Trello, Confluence, and Azure Boards.
-+ Web Technologies: Expertise in SaaS, web-based applications, CSS, and HTML.
-+ Version Control: Experienced in Git.
-+ Test Management: Proficient in TestRail and TestLink.
-+ Performance Testing: Knowledge of JMeter.
-+ Mobile Testing: Familiarity with XCode and Android Studio for both native and hybrid versions.
-+ Automation Testing: Experienced in Selenium WebDriver with Python, PyTest, and UnitTest.

 ### Project Types:
 Web applications (financial, medical, e-commerce, educational), websites, and mobile apps.